Why is the DofE measuring impact?

 |

-None of the questions is mandatory.
-Participants select from a scale of possible responses, and each question includes the option to select ‘Prefer not to say’.
+All the questions are optional.
+Participants select from a scale of possible responses, and if they don’t want to answer they can select ‘Prefer not to say’.
+This is emphasised to participants on every question.

 Why are we asking questions about wellbeing?

-Our Youth Without Limits strategy places an increased emphasis on young people’s mental health and wellbeing.
+Our Youth Without Limits strategy recognises the importance of young people’s mental health and wellbeing.
 The four questions below from the Impact Measurement Framework relate specifically to wellbeing.
-We’re using these questions because we want to understand whether participation in a DofE programme has a positive effect on young people’s wellbeing, particularly given the impact of the Covid 19 pandemic.
+We’re using these questions because we want to understand whether participation in a DofE programme has a positive effect on young people’s wellbeing, particularly given the long-term impact of the Covid 19 pandemic.

 - Overall, how satisfied are you with your life nowadays?